SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 1. Read in the models and tech files
 2. Read extracted spice Netlist
-3. Recognise behavior of the cells
+3. Recognise the behavior of the cells
 4. Read the subcircuits
 5. Attach power sources
 6. Apply stimulus to characterization setup
-7. Provide neccesary output capacitance loads
+7. Provide necessary output capacitance loads
-8. Provide neccesary simulation commands
+8. Provide necessary simulation commands

-* Now,all these 8 steps are fed in together as a configuration file to a characterization software called GUNA.
-This software generates timing, noise, power models.
+* Now, all these 8 steps are fed in together as a configuration file to a characterization software called GUNA.
+This software generates timing, noise, and power models.
 These .libs are classified as Timing characterization, power characterization and noise characterization

 ![242526685-87348350-fa25-4ef8-99f4-1cdddf070f10](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/31f0760b-24ca-46e9-aa7f-c66b214e8942)